serpapi/google-search-results-nodejs/README.md

 Et voila..

 Alternatively, you can search:
+- Baidu using BaiduSearch class
 - Bing using BingSearch class
+- DuckDuckGo using DuckDuckGoSearch class
+- Yahoo using YahooSearch class
- - Baidu using BaiduSearch class
+- Ebay using EbaySearch class
 - Yandex using YandexSearch class
+- HomeDepot using HomeDepotSearch class
+- GoogleScholar using GoogleScholarSearch class
+- Youtube using YoutubeSearch class
+- Walmart using WalmartSearch
- - Ebay using EbaySearch class
+- Apple App Store using AppleAppStoreSearch class
- - Yahoo using YahooSearch class
+- Naver using NaverSearch class

 See the [playground to generate your code.](https://serpapi.com/playground)